 Key concepts

 Transport Offerings represent all available timed flights in the calendar.
-SOLR is used as a power search tool across millions of offerings.
+SOLR is used as a powerful search tool across millions of offerings.

 Components